-For half a century she delved into the labyrinth of the human mind, analyzing the relationship between mind and body feeling.
-In short she was teaching Dance for five decades.
+For half a century while she was teaching dance she delved into the labyrinth of the human mind, analyzing the relationship between mind and body feeling.

 Students can find in her book, Nelly Mazloum "Oriental Dance Technique", information that will deepen their knowledge and inspire their creativity.
 Her book is a guide to teachers and the younger generation of dancers who care to learn and wish to gain a strong foundation as well as acquire a clear insight into Oriental Lore and its fascinating magic.
 Her method has guided the work of many Oriental dancers and teachers.